 We will start our article with a quick glance at leverage since it is the reason/culprit why we Forex traders absolutely must use stop losses.

-The business of Forex
+The Business of Forex

 To be honest, I would not be surprised if businesses are jealous of Forex traders because of their fast and easy access to so much the capital.
 Then again, the high leverage is not given and granted to Forex traders because of banks like us so much.
-Why can Forex traders have the access to such high levels of leverage?
+Why can Forex traders have access to such high levels of leverage?

 It is a simple business proposition for them.
 The higher the leverage the riskier the trading becomes.
 The riskier the trading is, the higher the likelihood of capital loss for the trader.